 Must be available to attend the National Council Session for the

-business sessions currently scheduled for October 21-23,
+business sessions scheduled for July of

 -For girls, letters of request from GSHCC CEO, Dr. Linda Farley, can be written to excuse you from school, if needed.